kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

 ### Result

-When I execuite this test case, I got the following output in the log:
+When I execute my test case, I got the following output in the log:
 ```
 >>> Tokyo CURA Healthcare Center is displayed: yes
 ...